REN382333467/NUPT-FPV/README.md

 # NJUPT-FPV
-paper: A Dataset and Benchmark for Multimodal Biometric Recognition Based on Fingerprint and Finger Vein
+Paper: A Dataset and Benchmark for Multimodal Biometric Recognition Based on Fingerprint and Finger Vein

-NUPT-FPV obtained 840 finger information from 140 volunteers, each finger was collected 20 times (collected in two sessions), and 33600 fingerprint and finger vein images were obtained (Each subject provided the index, middle and ring fingers of the left and right hands).
+Introduction: NUPT-FPV obtained 840 finger information from 140 volunteers, each finger was collected 20 times (collected in two sessions), and 33600 fingerprint and finger vein images were obtained (Each subject provided the index, middle and ring fingers of the left and right hands).

 Among these subjects, including 108 males and 32 females, the average age was 19.3 years.
 The minimum age was 16 years old and the maximum age was 29 years old.